MichalLytek/type-graphql/README.md

 }
 ```

-Of course TypeGraphQL will validate the input and params with `class-validator` for you too! (in near future :wink:)
+Of course TypeGraphQL will automatically validate the input and params with `class-validator` for you too! (in near future :wink:)

+## Examples
+You can also check the [examples](https://github.com/19majkel94/type-graphql/tree/master/examples) folder on the repo for more example of usage: simple fields resolvers, DI Container support, etc.

+[Tests](https://github.com/19majkel94/type-graphql/tree/master/tests) folder will also give you some tips how to make some things done.

 ## Work in progress

 Currently released version is an early alpha.
 However it's working quite well, so please feel free to test it and experiment with it.

 More feedback = less bugs thanks to you! :smiley:

-Also, you can find more examples of usage in `tests` folder - there are things like simple field resolvers and many more!

 ## Roadmap
 You can keep track of [development's progress on project board](https://github.com/19majkel94/type-graphql/projects/1).